Skip to main content

 • Other platforms or software may be used but check their privacy policy to ensure they meet GDPR standards

 • If unsure please liaise with your employing organisation’s IT department.
-In the case of GP Appraisers please contact the HEIW IT team IT.Team@wales.nhs.uk
+In the case of GP Appraisers please contact the HEIW.IT.Team@wales.nhs.uk

 If using a personal computer, laptop or other device: